Secure-Embedded-Systems/Skiva/hardware/designs/leon3-terasic-de2-115/README.md

 # Design Directory for port of Skiva on  ALTERA DE2-115 FPGA board

-Top Level file is LEON3_DE2115.v
+- Top Level file is LEON3_DE2115.v.
-Synthesis can be triggered using command "make quartus"
+- Synthesis can be triggered by the command "make quartus".
+- The Skiva port on the DE2 board uses the internal clock on the board oscillating at 50MHz.

 ## Pin Mapping